 If the Board of Directors determines there is cause for the serious discipline up to discharge of an employee, the Board of Directors shall notify the employee of the specific reasons and that a suspension without pay, demotion, pay reduction, and/or discharge is being considered.
 The employee shall be provided with the facts upon which the contemplated disciplinary actions would be based.
 The Board of Directors shall afford the employee a formal opportunity to refute the charges orally or in writing.
 Once the employee has been afforded an opportunity to refute the charges and explain the facts and circumstances, the employee may be suspended without pay.
 An employee may be put on administrative leave without pay at any time.
 If a pre-discharge conference is to be held, it will be scheduled and held three [3] days after notice of action has been given.
-The employee will be given adequate time to develop a response and to seek necessary outside assistance as the given adequate time to develop a response and to seek necessary outside assistance as the employee feels necessary.
+The employee feels necessary.
 The time limits may be varied by the District to meet individual needs.